 \subsubsection{\texorpdfstring{$l=1$}{l=1} and \texorpdfstring{$c=1$}{c=1}}

-For $l=c=1$ we find two stable solutions which exploit the full four degrees of freedom, and these are presented in \Cref{fig:saddles_l=1_c=1}.
-As expected from \Cref{rem:symmetry}, we have a pair of minimisers for which the $Q_{11}$ and $M_1$ profile are the same, whilst the $Q_{12}$ and $M_2$ profiles have opposite signs.
-To be clear, in Figure \ref{fig:saddles_l=1_c=1}, $Stable+$ and $Stable-$ have the same $Q_{11}$ and $M_1$ profile, but the $Q_{12}$ and $M_2$ profiles are reflections of one another in the $y$-axis.
-Letting $\theta$ denote the director angle for $Stable+$, and $\gamma$ the director angle for $Stable-$, it follows that $\theta+\gamma=0$ on $\Omega$.
+For $l=c=1$, we find two stable and energy-minimising full solutions which exploit the four degrees of freedom, as plotted in \Cref{fig:saddles_l=1_c=1}.
+To be clear, $Stable+$ and $Stable-$ belong to a full solution pair in Figure \ref{fig:saddles_l=1_c=1}, $Stable+$ and $Stable-$ have the same $Q_{11}$ and $M_1$ profiles but the associated $Q_{12}$ and $M_2$ profiles are reflections of one another in the $y$-axis.
+Letting $\theta$ denote the director angle for $Stable+$ and $\gamma$ the director angle for $Stable-$, it follows that $\theta+\gamma=0$ on $\Omega$.
 Hence, the director is $\nvec=(n_1,n_2)$ for $Stable+$, and $\nvec=(n_1,-n_2)$ for $Stable-$.
-The $\mvec$ profiles for each solution vary in their sense of rotation too, since the $M_2$ profiles have opposite signs.
-This point is also true for all subsequent full solution pairs we present, we therefore do not comment on this again.
+The corresponding normalised magnetisation, $\mvec = \frac{\Mvec}{|\Mvec|}$ profiles vary in their sense of rotation too, since the $M_2$ profiles have opposite signs.
+This is true for all subsequent full solution pairs in this paper.

-Regarding saddle points, we are only able to find one, an index-1 OR solution (presented in \Cref{fig:saddles_l=1_c=1}).
+We find one index-1 OR solution (plotted in \Cref{fig:saddles_l=1_c=1}).
 This solution is just the continuation of the unique $OR$ solution for large $l$ (i.e., it lies on the same solution branch).
-The connectivity is therefore simple in this case, $Stable+$ and $Stable-$ are connected via the transition state $OR$ only (see \Cref{fig:saddles_l=1_c=1}).
-In this case, one can visualise how the pathway evolves by imagining interpolating between $Stable+$ to $OR$, and then $OR$ to $Stable-$, or vice versa.
-That is, the $Q_{12}$ and $M_2$ profiles collapse to zero as $Stable+$ or $Stable-$ approach OR along the pathway, while $Q_{11}$ and $M_1$ approach each other, so that $Q_{11}\approx M_1$ as in $OR$.
-This causes the director and magnetisation vector to reorientate from a smooth rotation into a polydomain as we approach $OR$ from $Stable+$ ($Stable-$), which is then reversed with an opposite sense of rotation as we approach $Stable-$ ($Stable+$).
-These parameter values highlight the importance of OR solutions in switching processes, as in this instance, transition pathways are mediated by an OR solution only.
+The connectivity is therefore simple in this case, $Stable+$ and $Stable-$ are connected via the transition $OR$ state (see \Cref{fig:saddles_l=1_c=1}).
+One can visualise how the pathway evolves from $Stable+$ to $Stable-$ or vice versa.
+Consider the pathway from $Stable+$ to $Stable-$; $Q_{12}$ and $M_2$ collapse to the zero functions as we approach the transition $OR$ state and we see nematic and magnetic polydomains in the $OR$ state.
+This allows for a reorientation of $\nvec$ and $\mvec$ and $Q_{12}$ and $M_2$ reverse sign as the pathway connects the $OR$ transition state to the final $Stable-$ solution.
+This example highlights the potential importance of OR solutions in switching processes since the $OR$ transition state is the only available transition state in this case.